-In this use case, it is assumed that by the increasing the level of security between the radio network entities and the UE during the initial network selection procedure, it will be possible to prevent false Base Station at earlier stages of communication establishment.
+In this use case, it is assumed that by increasing the level of security between the radio network entities and the UE during the initial network selection procedure, it will be possible to prevent False Base Station at earlier stages of communication establishment.
 The sooner that security threats are addressed in the process of interaction between components of the system, the more risks can be reduced to the 3GPP system.

 5.3.2 Pre-conditions